Object Oriented Programming Quick Review

 When we access methods and variables in object oriented programming, we use what’s called dot notation.
 Since we are now working with methods, not regular functions, we can no longer just say things like drive() and park().
 To access any method inside of a class, you can always do class_name.method(parameters).

 Now you may be wondering, what is this self thing?
 Well, as a python convention, in a class we generally use self to refer to an instance of that particular class.
 That way, when we write self.some_attribute, we can get access to instance or class attributes associated with a particular instance.
-However, it is important to note that self is not a special keyword in python, and technically you could pass anything in as self, but depending on the body of the method, you may run into some errors if self doesn’t have all of the attributes that are requested in the method.
+However, it is important to note that self is not a special keyword in python, and technically you could pass something that is not an instance of the current class in as self, but depending on the body of the method, you may run into some errors if self doesn’t have all of the attributes that are requested in the method.

-Since self represents the instance of a class, instead of doing class_name.method(parameters), we can also do self.method(any params other than self), since an instance of a class has access to all of the methods of its class.
+Since self is the variable we use to represent an instance of the class that a method is a part of, instead of doing class_name.method(parameters), we can also do instance_name.method(any params other than self), which will call the method inside instance_name’s class with instance_name as the self parameter.
+We can do this because an instance of a class has access to all of the methods of its class.

 For example, if we wanted to access jeep’s color, we would say:

-And if we wanted to call the drive method, we could say:
+And if we wanted to call the drive method with jeep as self, we could say: